Social Security Disability (SSDI & SSI) for Lyme Disease

 Your Mental RFC

-The effects of Lyme disease on your mental abilities can make functioning in the workplace difficult.
-If Social Security finds that you have memory loss, decreased concentration, difficulty understanding or interpreting what you are seeing, and difficulty completing more complex tasks, the agency will include these impairments in your RFC as well.
-Likewise, panic attacks, anxiety, delusions, and detachment from reality can cause problems interacting with others in the workplace and responding properly to supervision and work stresses.
+The effects of Lyme disease on your mental abilities can make workplace functioning difficult.
+If the SSA finds evidence in your record of memory loss, reduced concentration, and difficulty completing tasks, the agency will include these limitations in your RFC as well.
+Likewise, panic attacks, anxiety, delusions, or detachment from reality can cause problems interacting with coworkers, responding properly to supervision, and maintaining attendance.

-After Social Security has included all of the ways your Lyme disease interferes with your ability to work in your RFC, the agency will compare your RFC to the requirements of your former job to see if you should be able to still do the job.
-If not, the agency will then apply a formula to your RFC, your job skills, training, and age to see if you should be expected to do other, less demanding work.
-If you can't do even a sedentary job because of Lyme disease, you should be able to get disability benefits.
-For more information on how Social Security makes this decision, see our article on disability determinations based on the RFC.
+After Social Security has included all of your limitations in your RFC, the agency compares your RFC to the duties of your past jobs to see if you can still do them.
+If not, the agency considers additional factors such as your age, education, and job skills to determine if you can switch to other, less demanding work.
+If you can't make the switch—or you can't do even a simple, sit-down job—you should be able to get disability benefits.

 Do You Qualify for Disability in Your State?